Musée du quai Branly

 Opened in 2006, the Musée du quai Branly houses a collection with over 300,000 objects of indigenous art from Africa, Asia, America and Oceania.

-The exhibitions and the Museum complex are equally surprising.
-The buildings are made of glass and covered by trees and plants, giving it a peculiar aspect.
+The exhibitions and the Quai Branly-Jacques Chirac museum complex are equally surprising.
+The buildings are made of glass and covered by trees and plants, giving them a peculiar aspect.

-The museum’s collection, brought together partly thanks to nineteenth century explorers, includes elements from Papua New Guinea for the veneration of ancestors, stone sculptures from Sumatra, music instruments, furniture, wooden objects, costumes and jewels, among many other items.
+The museum’s collection, brought together partly thanks to nineteenth-century explorers, includes elements from Papua New Guinea for the veneration of ancestors, stone sculptures from Sumatra, musical instruments, furniture, wooden objects, costumes, and jewels, among many other items.

 We highly recommend the Musée du quai Branly.
 Its collection is truly remarkable and visiting its complex is very agreeable and not at all tiresome like other larger museums.
 The quai Branly will charm all its visitors thanks to its varied and curious collection.

-We believe it is one of the best museums in Paris.
+We believe the Quai Branly is one of the best museums in Paris.

 Free entry with the Paris Pass and Paris Museum Pass.

 Musée du quai Branly – Jacques Chirac Ticket € 12 (US$ 12.90)

 Bus: lines 42, 63, 69, 72, 80, 82, 87 and 92.

 Eiffel Tower (298 m) Musée d’Art Moderne (441 m) Musée des égouts de Paris (483 m) Musée Guimet (540 m) Champs de Mars (634 m)